akdalin-hee/nhse-tel-frontend-TEST2/README.md

 ## Contribute

-If you are interested in contributing to the NHS.UK frontend TEL, please contact [support@learninghub.nhs.uk](mailto:support@learninghub.nhs.uk).
+If you are interested in contributing to the NHS England TEL frontend, please contact [support@learninghub.nhs.uk](mailto:support@learninghub.nhs.uk).

 ## Get in touch

-NHS.UK frontend TEL is maintained by NHS England TEL.
-[Email us](mailto:support@learninghub.nhs.uk) or open a [GitHub issue](https://github.com/TechnologyEnhancedLearning/nhsuk-frontend-tel/issues/new).
+NHS England TEL frontend is maintained by NHS England TEL.
+[Email us](mailto:support@learninghub.nhs.uk) or open a [GitHub issue](https://github.com/TechnologyEnhancedLearning/nhse-tel-frontend/issues/new).

 ## Licence